 At the time that Rogers proposed the Client Centered Approach, it was not vastly popular because psychodynamic and behavioral approaches were being used.
 It was not even called client centered therapy at the time it was developed, it was named non-directive therapy.

-The thinking that led Rogers to Client Centered Therapy was his belief that the clients themselves are the best therapist; That they themselves are the key to their own self understanding.
+The thinking that led Rogers to Client Centered Therapy was his belief that the clients themselves are the best therapist; that they themselves are the key to their own self understanding.
 He also called this “Self Directed Behavior”.

 Carl Rogers was very adamant about not calling clients “patients” because patients implies that someone is sick and needing care, rather than someone who is in control of their own destiny and was only seeking help in overcoming their trials.
+This benefits patients as it empowers them.

 The center of the theory is changing the client’s self perception into something more positive.
 The way this is achieved is through open ended questions, letting the client speak on what comes to their mind and then the facilitator will ask questions that enable them to expand on their own thought processes.
+Outside of the therapist’s office, the patient can continue this process on their own.

 Example of Client Centered Therapy